diy cake board covers shown in a variety of colors and sizes, cake board ideas in different shapes

 • Extra cardboard/foam core/plastic piece (not shown above) sized and cut smaller than your board size to elevate the height for easy carry and pick-up.
 Cardboard cake circles and cake squares/rectangles can be found in baking supply stores.
 This is optional but advisable for heavy cakes and fail-safe transport.

-DIY Cake Board - How-To Cover Cake Boards Easily - CakeLovesMe - New!, Cake Baking Tips and Tricks - diy cake board -
+DIY Cake Board - How-To Cover Cake Boards Easily - CakeLovesMe - Cake Baking Tips and Tricks - diy cake board -

-How to Cover a Cake Board
+How to Cover a DIY Cake Board

 What’s great about personalized covered cake boards is they are professional, look beautiful, and they complement your cake design.
 Cake boards can be repurposed as long as they are not damaged in any way of course.